gruntwork-io/terraform-google-sql/examples/mysql-public-ip/README.md

-# MySQL Cloud SQL Example
+# MySQL Cloud SQL Public IP Example

 This folder contains an example of how to use the [MySQL module](/modules/mysql) to create a [Google Cloud SQL](https://cloud.google.com/sql/)
-[MySQL](https://cloud.google.com/sql/docs/mysql/) cluster.
-The cluster is managed by Google and automatically handles leader election, replication, failover, backups, patching, and encryption.
+[MySQL](https://cloud.google.com/sql/docs/mysql/) database instance with a public IP.

 ## How do you run this example?